 Students may present items to the Student Representative Committee (SRC) for presentation to the appropriate standing committee by SRC officers.

-Agenda Committee The SOMC Agenda Committee consists of the SOMC secretary and two faculty members elected by the SOMC at its final meeting in the spring.
+The SOMC Agenda Committee consists of the SOMC secretary and two faculty members elected by the SOMC at its final meeting in the spring.
 Items that have been approved by a standing committee shall be sent to the agenda committee.
+The members of the 2016-2017 Agenda Committee are David Cartledge (secretary), William Ludwig, and Aaron Travers.

 All items referred to the agenda committee from standing committees will be posted to the Council Web page and a notice distributed by e-mail to all faculty.
 A two-week Comment Period, during which faculty are invited to respond in writing to the issue placed before them, will be observed before the Agenda Committee will decide upon the disposition of the matter.
 Written responses from faculty will be made available to somc members at the time the issue is discussed.